pypeit/PypeIt/doc/coadding.rst

 ==================   =======================  ===================================================
 Parameter            Option                   Description
 ==================   =======================  ===================================================
-cr_everyn            default: 6               For CR cleaning of 2 spectra, this sets the
+cr_everyn            int; default=6           For CR cleaning of 2 spectra, this sets the
                                               spacing of the b-spline break points.
 Use a lower number to avoid clipping narrow emission/absorption
                                               lines, e.g. 4
+cr_nsig              float; default=7.
+Number of sigma which defines a CR cr_two_alg           str; default=bspline     Algorithm to adopt for cleaning only 2 spectra
 ==================   =======================  ===================================================

 .. _more_coadd_keys: